 Pursue a Civil Lawsuit and Seek Financial Compensation for Losses

 California law grants crime victims the right to restitution - financial compensation from convicted offenders for crime-related expenses.
-Important information about restitution may be found through the California Victim Compensation and Government Claims Board's guide Financial Recovery: A Victim's Guide to Restitution and the Victims of Crime Resource Center's A Victim's Guide to Restitution.
+Details are available through the Restitution Recovery Program (California Victim Compensation Board) and the guide Civil Justice for Victims of Crime (The National Crime Victim Bar Association).

 Report Incidents To and Receive Assistance from Cal State LA